pavelgj/genkitx-memory/README.md

 # Genkit Memory Tools

-This package provides a set of powerful tools for Genkit to manage long-term memory using a knowledge graph.
-It allows your Genkit flows to store, retrieve, and manipulate structured information, enabling more sophisticated and context-aware AI applications.
+This package provides a set of powerful tools for Genkit to manage long-term memory using both a simple Key-Value store and a more complex Knowledge Graph.
+It allows your Genkit flows to store, retrieve, and manipulate structured and unstructured information, enabling more sophisticated and context-aware AI applications.

 ## Installation